open-spaced-repetition/srs-benchmark/README.md

 ## Introduction

 Spaced repetition algorithms are computer programs designed to help people schedule reviews of flashcards.
 A good spaced repetition algorithm helps you remember things more efficiently.
-Instead of cramming all at once, it spreads out your study sessions over time.
+Instead of cramming all at once, it distributes your reviews over time.
 To make this efficient, these algorithms try to understand how your memory works.
-They aim to predict when you're likely to forget something, so they can schedule a review just in time.
+They aim to predict when you're likely to forget something, so they can schedule a review accordingly.

-This benchmark is a tool to test how well different algorithms do at predicting your memory.
-It compares several algorithms to see which ones give the most accurate predictions.
+This benchmark is a tool designed to assess the predictive accuracy of various algorithms.
+A multitude of algorithms are evaluated to find out which ones provide the most accurate predictions.

 ## Dataset

 The dataset for the SRS benchmark comes from 20 thousand people who use Anki, a flashcard app.
-In total, this dataset contains information about ~1.5 billion reviews of flashcards.
+In total, this dataset contains information about ~1.7 billion reviews of flashcards.
 The full dataset is hosted on Hugging Face Datasets: [open-spaced-repetition/FSRS-Anki-20k](https://huggingface.co/datasets/open-spaced-repetition/FSRS-Anki-20k).

 ## Evaluation